Last updated on July 31, 2019

 Docker Registry Service Connection

-From bottom left of navigation pane, select Project Settings.
+From the bottom left of the navigation pane, select Project Settings.
 Then under Pipelines, select Service connections and you should see your GitHub connection here.

 To a Docker Registry connection, click New service connection and from the list select Docker Registry.